rimom/DatasetCreator/README.md

 5. **Prepare for Fine-Tuning**:
    - Use the exported `dataset.jsonl` file as input for fine-tuning your OpenAI model.
    - Follow the guidelines provided by OpenAI to proceed with fine-tuning.

+## Clarifications on Usage

+- **Single-turn conversations**: You can add a single user message and a single assistant response without using the **Add Message Pair** button.
+- **Multi-turn conversations**: If your dataset requires multiple exchanges between the user and assistant (for example, a dialogue with back-and-forth responses), click the **Add Message Pair** button to add as many turns as needed.

 ## Screenshots